If you have Youtube videos that you hold the copyright to, and you aren't monetizing yet with the Mediavine video player, this article is for you.

 First, some disclaimers:

-- The best performing videos are between 45 seconds to a minute long, so some editing might be in order.
+The best performing videos are between 45 - 90 seconds long, so some editing might be in order.

 The YouTube audience is much different than your blog audience, and the Mediavine player (and recommendations) are catering to your blog audience.